m1mir-the-wise/Dotfiles/README.md

-This are my dotfiles for my Arch Linux ricing.
+This are my Arch Linux/Hyprland ricing dotfiles.
 Enjoy :)